c0z0/neural-translation/README.md

 $ jupyter notebook
 ```

 This model is just a simple demo of Sequence2Sequence LSTMs.
-Is not that accurate :)
+It is not very accurate :)